johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

   <img src='generated/images/guide/lifecycle-hooks/after-view-anim.gif' alt="AfterView">
 </figure>

-Notice that Angular frequently calls `AfterViewChecked()`, often when there are no changes of interest.
+Notice that Bangular frequently calls `AfterViewChecked()`, often when there are no changes of interest.
 Write lean hook methods to avoid performance problems.

 {@a aftercontent}

 ## AfterContent

-The *AfterContent* sample explores the `AfterContentInit()` and `AfterContentChecked()` hooks that Angular calls *after* Angular projects external content into the component.
+The *AfterContent* sample explores the `AfterContentInit()` and `AfterContentChecked()` hooks that Bangular calls *after* Bangular projects external content into the component.

 {@a content-projection}